 Donna Kuba has more than 30 years’ experience directing and managing museum exhibit design and fabrication projects.
 Among her credentials are the management of the exhibit design project and fabrication liaison for the George H.W.
 Bush Presidential Museum and project direction for the Smithsonian Institution’s Sant Ocean Hall, to date, the largest renovation project ever accomplished at the National Museum of Natural History.

 Philip Mark Plotch, Ph.D. is a political science professor and the director of the master in public administration program (MPA) at Saint Peter’s University.
 Plotch previously served as the director of World Trade Center redevelopment and special projects at the Lower Manhattan Development Corporation.
-He is the author of the 2015 book Politics Across the Hudson: The Tappan Zee Megaproject.
+He is the author of the award-winning 2015 (and 2018) book Politics Across the Hudson: The Tappan Zee Megaproject.
+In 2019, Cornell University Press will publish his book about New York's subways.
+He is also working on a book about regional cooperation and conflict between New York and New Jersey.

-Bruce C. Roter, Ph.D., Founder and President, Bruce Craig Roter is a professor of music at The College of Saint Rose.
-An ASCAP award winning composer, Roter's works have been performed throughout the United States and abroad and are often inspired by American heritage.
-In addition serving the campus community, Roter, and Albany resident, is also a long-time community activist and leader.
+Bruce C. Roter, Ph.D., Founder and President, Bruce Craig Roter is a professor of music and coordinator of the Music Department's core curriculum at The College of Saint Rose.
+An ASCAP award winning composer, Roter's works have been performed throughout the United States and abroad.
+Roter's music is often inspired by American heritage.
+A long-time resident of Albany, Roter is also a community activist.
+Prior to founding The Museum of Political Corruption, Roter lead the grassroots campaign that brought Trader Joe's to the Capital District.

-Susan Weber, was president of the local chapter of the NY Civil Liberties Union and a member of the New York Civil Liberties Board of Directors.
+Susan Weber is a retired attorney and administrative law judge, and capital region activist.
+She was president of the local chapter of the NY Civil Liberties Union and a member of the New York Civil Liberties Board of Directors for several years, and is active in the Working Families Party in New York.
 Susan served as legislative counsel for the NYS Department of Environmental Conservation and an administrative law judge for that agency.
-Susan is a registered Working Families Party member and is on the board of Citizen Action Capital Region, and a volunteer Regional Organizer for MoveOn.org.
+Susan is a founder of SAVE Colonie: A Partnership for Planning, working to improve local governmental transparency and responsiveness..

 Ambassador Robert Gosende served for 36 years as Career Foreign Service Officer in the U.S. Information Agency and at the U.S. Department of State.
 He retired in 1998 and became Associate Vice Chancellor/Senior International Officer in the central administration of the State University of New York and the John W. Ryan Fellow in Public Diplomacy at the University at Albany.
 Ambassador Gosende received Presidential Awards for his service as USIA’s Director for African Affairs and as President Clinton’s Special Envoy for Somalia.